clandrew/hellovrs/README.md

 ## hellovrs_rates
 A bunch of shaded quads, one for each shading rate.
-Their shadings rate is specified through RSSetShadingRate API.
+Their shading rate is specified through RSSetShadingRate API.
 Tier 1 compatible.

 Controls: none